-Obtain counsel (attorney).
+- Obtain counsel (attorney).
 The municipal court does not provide one for you.

-Have a copy of the complaint no later than the day before the proceedings.
+- Have a copy of the complaint no later than the day before the proceedings.

-Inspect the complaint before trial and to have it read at trial.
+- Inspect the complaint before trial and to have it read at trial.

-Have your case tried before a jury.
+- Have your case tried before a jury.

-Hear all testimony introduced against you.
+- Hear all testimony introduced against you.

-Testify on your behalf.
+- Testify on your behalf.

-Not testify, if you so desire.
+- Not testify, if you so desire.
 Not testifying can not be held against you in determining guilt or innocence.

-Call witnesses to testify on your behalf at trial and to have the court issue a subpoena to any witness to ensure their appearance at trial.
+- Call witnesses to testify on your behalf at trial and to have the court issue a subpoena to any witness to ensure their appearance at trial.

-For more information email the Court or call 817-598-4120.
+For more information please call 817-598-4120.